News

 News Articles

-TransAlta Coal Transition Board Awards $290k to the Town of Fairfield
+TransAlta Centralia Coal Transition Board awards grant to the University of Washington

 The Energy Technology Board was formed as a result of the 2011 Agreement between TransAlta and the state of Washington to transition the Centralia plant away from coal-fired operations with one unit shutting down in December 2020 and the second unit in December 2025.
 The company is investing $55 million into Lewis and South Thurston Counties and the state of Washington through the Coal Transition Boards.